salehshakib/quiz-crackerz-assignment09/README.md

 * I have used rechart for my statistic data.
 * Tailwindcss and Tailwind component (Daisy Ui).
 * The user can give quiz and see the answers real quick using the website.
+## Features

+- User Friendly
+- Responsive for mobile and desktop version.